Ralph Isselhardt

-Ralph L. Isselhardt (January 13, 1910 – October 24, 1972) was an American football player who played one season in the National Football League with the Detroit Lions and Cleveland Rams.
-He played college football at Franklin College.
+Ralph L. "Izzy" Isselhardt (January 13, 1910 – October 24, 1972) was an American professional football player who played in the National Football League (NFL) for the Detroit Lions and Cleveland Rams.
+He played college football at Franklin College and was inducted into that school's Hall of Fame in 1975.

+Early life

 He first enrolled at Hillsboro High School in Hillsboro, Illinois before transferring to Marion High School in Marion, Indiana.

 College career

 Isselhardt played for the Franklin Grizzlies.
+He was a co-captain of the team during his 1935 senior season.

-He was inducted into the Franklin College Athletic Hall of Fame in 1975.
+He graduated with a degree from Franklin College in June 1936.

 Professional career

-Isselhardt played in one game for the Detroit Lions in 1937.
-He played in eight games for the Cleveland Rams during the 1937 season.
+Isselhardt signed a contract to play with the Lions for the 1936 season early in March of that year.
+Training camp was expected to open during the first half of August.